 This eye cream promises a cooling sensation, and it delivers—but that cooling comes from alcohol, which brings a host of problems for skin (see More Info for details).
 This does have a silky, lightweight texture that slips over skin but is shockingly void of state-of-the-art anti-aging ingredients.
 Instead, skin is exposed to a high dose of fragrance, numerous fragrance chemicals, and menthol.
 It is truly unbelievable that so many ingredients proven to be bad for all skin types show up in this single eye cream—and we haven't even mentioned how irritating those ingredients can be applied so close to the eye itself!

-Bottom line: You don't need an eye cream (see More Info to find out why) but if you choose to use one anyway, please, for your skin's sake, don't make it this one.
+Bottom line: Any eye cream like this really isn't necessary (see More Info to find out why) but if you choose to use one anyway, please, for your skin's sake, don't make it this one.

 - Feels light and silky.